nauqh/Ashema/README.md

 ## Documentation

-Since Tiamut is built on the basis of `Hikari` library, it is essential to look for the library documentation for further implementation.
+Since Ashema is built on the basis of `Hikari` library, it is essential to look for the library documentation for further implementation.

 - `Hikari`: https://www.hikari-py.dev/
 - `Lightbulb`: https://hikari-lightbulb.readthedocs.io/en/latest/